 If you believe God for something e.g. a new job, how do you know that you have faith for that job?
 The job is what is hoped for in your heart.
-The substance and evidence for the hope is the truth of God’s Word.
-How do you determine God’s Word in your circumstance?
+The substance and evidence for the hope is the truth of God’s word.
+How do you determine God’s word in your circumstance?
 By studying the Bible and founding/establishing the hope in your heart on a Scripture.
 It is also possible that God may say something to you directly (i.e. put that hope in your heart) through the Holy Spirit (in some rare cases, even audibly).
-In both instances, you are relying on God’s Word for the hope that is in your heart.
+In both instances, you are relying on God’s word for the hope that is in your heart.
 Now you know that you are in faith!
-Caution: if your hope is not founded on the written Word (i.e. the Bible), make sure that what you have heard is from God!
-Check if it does not conflict with the written Word.
+Caution: if your hope is not founded on the written word of God (i.e. the Bible), make sure that what you have heard is from God!
+Check if it does not conflict with the written word.

 2. Read it over and over until you feel that it has sunk into your heart (and it is not just something you read and understand only with your mind).
 You will know when it is in your heart – you will feel your belief in it rising.

 3. Believe that God will make what is promised in that Scripture happen for you personally in your circumstances.